 Is InRento Regulated?

-Contrary to neighboring Latvia, and even Estonia, Lithuania has been very conservative from a regulatory aspect, and this offers an extra layer of assurance to investors who have been burned by scam platforms from Latvia and Estonia.
-That’s not to say that any platform from these two countries is dubious or is a scam, but as investors, we should welcome regulation and favor platforms that operate within more stable frameworks.
+Lithuania has been very conservative from a regulatory standpoint compared to neighboring Latvia and Estonia, and this offers an extra layer of assurance to investors who have been burned by scam platforms from Latvia and Estonia.
+That is not to say that every platform from those countries is dubious, but as investors, we should welcome regulation and favor platforms that operate within stable, well-enforced frameworks.

 What is InRento’s Financial Health?

 A primary concern that an investor has when investing in a loan is the creditworthiness of the borrower.
-In this regard, when receiving loan applications InRento performs due diligence on the borrower in terms of his or her experience in the real estate market or administration of rental property, the borrower’s reputation including any existing liabilities and disputes or other factors that may impact the successful outcome of a project.
+In this regard, when receiving loan applications InRento performs thorough due diligence on the borrower.
+This includes evaluating their experience in the real estate market or administration of rental property, their reputation, any existing liabilities, disputes, or other factors that may impact the successful outcome of a project.

 InRento analyzes the location of the asset and favors those in prime areas with a large count of transactions so as to reduce the level of vacancy risk.
 Additionally, the general asset condition is reviewed in determining whether it needs significant investment in renovation during the loan period.
-Consideration is also given to the difference between the acquisition cost and an independent third-party valuation in taking a decision.
+Consideration is also given to the difference between the acquisition cost and an independent third-party valuation.

-As mentioned earlier, each loan is backed by mortgage security.
-In the case of a borrower default (which so far has not risen), InRento will take all the necessary measures to to protect investors and if needed enforce the mortgage and repossess the property.
+In the case of a borrower default, InRento will take all the necessary measures to protect investors and, if needed, enforce the mortgage and repossess the property.
+The fact that this has never had to happen in over five years of operation is reassuring.

-Investor money is also handled in a risk-averse fashion.
-In fact, prior to investing on the platform investors are required to open a Paysera account where the investor funds are separately held.
+Investor money is handled in a risk-averse fashion.
+Prior to investing on the platform, investors are required to open either a Paysera or MangoPay account where investor funds are separately held.
 When a user decides to invest in a project and submits funds accordingly, the funds are held in an escrow account and only released to the borrower when a mortgage is secured.
-While this may present itself as a disincentive to prospective investors when one considers that such a requirement is not common on other crowdfunding platforms, for example in the neighboring Baltic states, it does serve as an extra layer of security for the investor, particularly in the light of the previously mentioned scams and bankruptcies of lending platforms in Latvia and Estonia.
+While this may feel like an extra step compared to some other crowdfunding platforms, it serves as an important layer of security for the investor.
+Given the scams and bankruptcies of lending platforms that we have seen in Latvia and Estonia, this precaution is well worth the minor inconvenience.

-Another security feature offered by InRento is the provision of two-factor authentication through Google Authenticator which protects investors from unauthorized account access.
+InRento also offers two-factor authentication through Google Authenticator to protect investors from unauthorized account access.

 Liquidity

-InRento provides access to its own secondary market where investors may sell their stakes or acquire others which may become available from other investors at a premium or discount.
-This provides added liquidity to an investor’s portfolio in the event of an investment not meeting his or her expectations or should the investor require cash.
+InRento provides access to its own secondary market where investors can sell their stakes or acquire others at a premium or discount.
+This provides added liquidity in the event of an investment not meeting expectations or if the investor needs cash.

 Taxation